 - I don't use any heavy cream in the chicken soup, thereby reducing the amount of saturated fat in the dish.
 Instead, I use flour to thicken the broth.

-- Instead of using butter or chicken fat in the dumplings, I use buttermilk.
-It gives the dumplings a tender texture as well as a boost of protein and calcium.
+- Instead of using a large amount of butter or chicken fat in the dumplings, I use buttermilk.
+The buttermilk reacts with the baking powder, making a tender and light dumpling without having to use too much additional fat.
+I only use one tablespoon of butter for flavor.
+The buttermilk also adds a boost of protein and calcium.

 - I skip the process of simmering a whole chicken in water with herbs, which takes several hours.
 Instead, I use prepared chicken stock (or homemade chicken stock if I have any on hand).